sgmal/site/_posts/2019-05-05-welcome-to-singapore-malayalees.md

 image: assets/images/singapore-night-restaurant-food.jpg
 author: sgmalayalees
 ---
 Explore the vibes of Singapore.
-We feature most of the Singapore events and happening around, especially Malayalee and Indian events.
+We feature most of the Singapore events and happenings around, especially Malayalee and Indian events.

 ## Go anywhere you want